-The course shows how important dynamic phenomena that form weather in the atmosphere and turbulent current variability in the ocean can be explained with the help of fundamental fluid equations, in particular the Shallow Water Equations.
+The course covers the theory for atmosphere and ocean dynamics, showing how important dynamical phenomena can be explained with the help of fundamental equations in fluid dynamics, the so-called Shallow Water Equations.

-Learning outcomes: After taking this course the student is expected to be able to: explain central concepts and dynamical phenomena in meteorology and oceanography from basic equations of geophysical fluid dynamics and carry out and present laboratory experiments with relevance to geophysical fluid dynamics.
+Learning outcomes: After taking this course the student is expected to be able to: explain geophysical phenomena using basic equations of geophysical fluid dynamics and carry out and present numerical modelling and laboratory experiments with relevance to geophysical fluid dynamics.

 The teaching consists of lectures and tutorials including: theory exercises, a computer lab, and a rotating tank lab.
 Participation in labs and the associated group tutorials is compulsory.
-Under special circumstances, the student may be allowed to omit certain parts of the compulsory teaching.
+Under special circumstances, the student may be granted exemption from certain parts of the compulsory teaching.

 ScheduleThe schedule will be available no later than one month before the start of the course.
 We do not recommend print-outs as changes can occur.
 At the start of the course, your department will advise where you can find your schedule during the course.